Polyfrost/Hytils-Reborn/README.md

 ![Minecraft Client](.github/minecraft_client2.png)

-Ensure that classpath is set to `Hytilities.main`.
+Ensure that the classpath is set to `Hytilities.main`.
 If it is not, select the drop down and set it.

 ![Classpath](.github/classpath.png)